quicwg/ops-drafts/draft-ietf-quic-applicability.md

 Applications using QUIC define an error code space that is independent from QUIC or other applications (see, for example, {{Section 8.1 of QUIC-HTTP}}).
-The values in an application error code space are reused across connection-level and stream-level errors.
+The values in an application error code space can be reused across connection-level and stream-level errors.

 Connection errors lead to connection termination.
 They are signaled using a CONNECTION_CLOSE frame, which contains an error code and a reason field that can